o3de/o3de.org/content/docs/userguide/file-access-direct.md

 ---
-description: ' Directly access files for special use cases like streaming in &ALYlong;. '
+description: ' Directly access files for special use cases like streaming in Amazon Lumberyard. '
-title: Raw File Access in &ALY;
+title: Raw File Access in Lumberyard
 ---
 # Raw File Access in Lumberyard {#file-access-direct}